analystwil/Waste_Management/README.md

 Chart illustrates trash levels by time of day

-*Next steps would be to deploy Random Forest - Classification Problem model in Python directly into tableau using the TabPy library.*

-## Legend

-GREEN/YELLOW/RED system

-GREEN is fairly empty (about 30 gallons of trash) YELLOW is full (about 90 Gallons)
-RED is the highest (about 150 gallons)

 ## Communication Protocols
 - Weekly meeting – Wednesday’s 8:30-9:30p
 - Agenda for weekly meeting